 Travel in Argentina can be accomplished by train, bus, or car, although air travel is recommended for many trips to key cities in the provinces due to large distances.

 Automobile rental is available throughout the country, although it is quite expensive compared to U.S. rental costs.
 Travelers should be aware that Argentina has a high rate of auto accidents, and driving is not recommended for short visits.

 Spanish is the national language of Argentina, although many businesspeople speak English as well as other European languages.
 Do not assume, however, that your contacts will speak English.
 Although some of your contacts may speak some English socially, do not assume that they will want to conduct business meetings in English.
 Therefore, hiring an interpreter is highly recommended for business meetings.
 The U.S. Commercial Service in Argentina can assist you in selecting an interpreter for your business meetings.
-For U.S. businesspeople who already speak Spanish, note that Argentina has distinct differences in pronunciation, cadence, and vocabulary.
+For U.S. businesspeople that already speak Spanish, note that Argentina has distinct differences in pronunciation, cadence, and vocabulary.

 Almost all business in Argentina is transacted in Spanish, and all documents and records must be in that language to constitute valid evidence.
 Business documents in a foreign language should be translated by a certified public translator to be presented for legal purposes to Argentine authorities.
 A list of certified public translators is available upon request from the U.S. Commercial Service in Argentina (Office.BuenosAires@trade.gov).

-Buenos Aires has no particular health risks and no special precaution needs to be taken.
-Sanitary conditions are good.
-Tap water is safe.
+Buenos Aires has no particular health risks and no special precautions need to be taken.
+Sanitary conditions are good and tap water is safe to drink.
 Many competent doctors, dentists, and specialists are available in Buenos Aires.
 It should be noted, however, that import restrictions have reduced the local availability of some medicines and medical equipment.
 It is advisable to carry any critical medications.
 Outside of Buenos Aires or other major cities, basic precautions, such as drinking bottled water, are recommended.
-Prior to travelling to Argentina, it is advisable to consult with your medical professional and review the Department of State's Bureau of Consular Affairs web site for general travel information: http://travel.state.gov/travel/cis_pa_tw/cis/cis_1130.html#medical.
+Prior to travelling to Argentina, it is advisable to consult with your medical professional and review the Department of State's Bureau of Consular Affairs web site for general travel information: http://travel.state.gov/content/passports/english/go/health.html.